slashid/docusaurus-slashid-login/packages/docusaurus-theme-slashid/README.md

 ## Overview

-The `docusaurus-theme-slashid` package extends Docusaurus to add authentication to docusaurus.
+The `@slashid/docusaurus-theme-slashid` package extends Docusaurus to add authentication to docusaurus.
 The theme can be combined with [docusaurus openapi docs](https://github.com/slashid/docusaurus-slashid-login) to preload API keys and API parameters directly through SlashID attributes.

 Key Features: